 My research interests fall within two broad themes: frontier studies; the collapse of complex societies.
 In practice, this has led to my specialization of the transition of Roman frontiers in late antiquity, notably Hadrian's Wall.
 My research makes use of archaeological remains of built structures and small finds to provide a social interpretation of the material record.

 I also have continued interest in small finds, particularly those of the Roman, Early Medieval, and Medieval periods.

-While I am interested very broadly in frontier societies, my geographic focus has been Britain, particularly focusing on the provincial Roman and Early Medieval and Anglo-Saxon archaeology.
+While I am interested very broadly in frontier societies, my geographic focus has been Britain, particularly focusing on the provincial Roman and Early Medieval (incl.
+Anglo-Saxon) archaeology.

-I am leading the Frontiers of the Roman Empire Digital Humanities Initiative (FREDHI), that is developing cutting-edge digital research tools using Hadrian's Wall and other Roman frontiers as the focus of this research.
+I am leading the Frontiers of the Roman Empire Digital Humanities Initiative (FREDHI), which is developing cutting-edge digital research tools using Hadrian's Wall and other Roman frontiers as the focus of this research.